Ceratonova Shasta Monitoring Studies in the Klamath River

 Klamath River Index Sites with site abbreviations and river kilometers (Rkm).

 Sentinel Fish Exposures

 in the Klamath River

 In sentinel fish exposures, fish highly susceptible to the parasite (out-of-basin rainbow trout) are placed in cages alongside fish of interest such as in-basin Chinook and coho salmon at index sites along the river for a three day exposure.
-All fishes are transported to the lab (AAHL) and monitored for infection (~ 60 days).
-Prevalence of infection and severity of infection (percent morbidity and mean days to morbidity) are recorded through visual observations and molecular assay (PCR).
+All fishes are transported to OSU's John L Fryer Aquatic Animal Health Lab and monitored for infection (~ 60 days).
+Severity of infection (percent morbidity and mean days to morbidity) are recorded through visual observations and molecular assay (PCR).

-The first fish exposure in 2016 occurred April 21 at Beaver Creek (KBC) and Seiad Valley (KSV).
+DATA UPDATES: The first fish exposure for 2018 occurred: April 19 - 22 at Beaver Creek (KBC) and Seiad Valley (KSV).

-The second fish exposure occurred May 16 at all index sites.
+The second fish exposure for 2018 occurred: May 21 - 24 at all index sites.

-The fourth and final exposure occurred September 17 at Beaver Creek (KBC), Seiad Valley (KSV) and Orleans (KOR).
+The final exposure occurred September (14-17) at Beaver Creek (KBC) and Seiad Valley (KSV).